expo/expo/docs/versions/v14.0.0/guides/routing-and-navigation.md

 ### main.js

-In Exponent apps, this file is typically where you will register the root component of your app.
+In Expo apps, this file is typically where you will register the root component of your app.
 At the root, you typically include any higher order `Provider` components, such as the `react-redux` `Provider`, and the ExNavigation `NavigationProvider`.
 As you can see in the above example, we usually also render our root `StackNavigation` component at the root.
 Most apps are composed of many nested stacks, which we will see here.

 ### screens/[\*](#id1)Screen.js